 Carmen-Helena Téllez, head of the conducting studio in the sacred music program at Notre Dame, is developing a project in collaboration with theatre professor Anton Juan, to create interdisciplinary sacred music dramas that would be innovative, interactive, and immersive.
 The third of these sacred dramas is an original work based on Dante's Divine Comedy, with libretto by Robin Kirkpatrick (University of Cambridge), and original composition by Robert Kyr (University of Oregon); Téllez is the artistic and music director.
 They envisioned the possibility of presenting this in Chile in collaboration with PUC theater and music departments.

-Funded by a Luksic Fellowship, Téllez conducted an exploratory trip to Santiago in October 2016 to engage in a colloquium on interdisciplinary arts with the PUC music and theatre departments, and see if they can co-create a Chilean version of the Notre Dame Dante Project in the near future.
+Funded by a Luksic Family Collaboration Grant, Téllez conducted an exploratory trip to Santiago in October 2016 to engage in a colloquium on interdisciplinary arts with the PUC music and theatre departments, and see if they can co-create a Chilean version of the Notre Dame Dante Project in the near future.
 Daniel Party, director of graduate research of the School of Art at PUC, and Alexei Vergara, director of the PUC theater department, visited Notre Dame in October 2016 to see the Dante Project.